Warhorst/pacman/README.md

 - change appearance based on state
 - ghosts can turn around in the ghost house
 - animations
+- add a GhostHouseEntrance entity or resource: A pair of two entrance fields where the center is used to navigate the ghost in and out the house

 ### Lifecycle
 - ghosts enter the game depending on the current level/time